Dr Anna Hurley-Wallace

 Research interests

-At the University of Bristol, Anna is based in the Musculoskeletal Research Unit (MRU).
-Her current research uses qualitative and co-design methods to develop non-pharmacological interventions to improve chronic musculoskeletal pain.
-This includes psychological and behavioural co-interventions for people undergoing joint replacement, arthritis self-management, and multidisciplinary interventions for people with hypermobility spectrum disorders and hypermobile Ehlers-Danlos Syndrome.
+At the University of Bristol, Anna is is part of the Musculoskeletal Research Unit (MRU) and the Health Protection Research Unit (HPRU).
+In the MRU, She is currently working on developing non-pharmacological interventions to improve chronic musculoskeletal pain.
+This includes psychological and behavioural co-interventions for people undergoing joint replacement, and multidisciplinary interventions for people with hypermobility spectrum disorders and hypermobile Ehlers-Danlos Syndrome.
+In the HPRU, she is working on a project to improve the uptake of vaccinations in underserved groups.

 Publications